agiens/worldmodel/README.md

 10. The machine's design and behavior are eventually explained by constants of gravity, electromagnetic, weak, and strong forces. suggesting a modelable sequence of consequences.

-Should we detail the 10 theses?
+Should we detail these 10?
 Welcome to comment.